17 Types of Lantana for Perennial Colors in Your Garden

 - Little Lucky Peach Glow Lantana

 You can probably discover more lantana species with some searching but that doesn't mean you'll be able to get ahold of them for yourself.
 Many are private cultivars that won't be available near you.
+Remember that it's a noxious plant and that the New South Wales government in Australia has deemed lantana invasion and spread as a key threatening process (KTP).

 Types of Lantana to Splash Color in Your Flower Beds